 Abeles is a member of the Political Psychology Research Group (PPRG).
 Her research aims to understand the processes by which people form attitudes, and how those attitudes affect voting behavior and influence policy.
-She uses climate change as an exemplar issue through which to understand the role perception, polarization, stereotypes and attitude affect public opinion on environmental issues.

 Chang’s research interests include comparative democratic development, the rule of law, data applications for public policy, and social science methodology.